When was UChicago Founded?

 The Reynolds Club is involved in more school rituals than just the ritual involving the seal.
 Students get the chance to purchase a milkshake from the Club for only one dollar during Dollar Shake Days, which are held every Wednesday.
 These days are hosted by the Club.

-Although we’re trying to know “When was UChicago Founded?”, more than 400 recognized student organizations (also known as RSOs) are available to students at the University of Chicago, and those students have the opportunity to join any of those organizations if they so choose.
+More than 400 recognized student organizations (also known as RSOs) are available to students at the University of Chicago, and those students have the opportunity to join any of those organizations if they so choose.
 The University of Chicago offers a wide variety of extracurricular activities, some of which are club athletics, performance groups, and Greek life.

 RBIM stands for Rhythmic Bodies in Motion and is the name of one of the most well-known registered student organizations (RSOs) at the college.